“How do I study without getting distracted?” That’s a MAJOR concern for you, right?

 Multitasking keeps your attention divided.
 And it’s a BIG no if you want to focus on your studies.

-Because multitasking never lets you focus totally on one task.
-And the result is below-average, mediocre performance.
+The habit of multitasking never lets you focus on one task.
+The result?
+Below-average, mediocre performance.

 Can you imagine studying maths, science, and social studies at the same time?
 Or replying to WhatsApp messages while learning chemistry formulas?

-So, if you’re serious about focusing on your studies, then remember a simple rule: The more you do a thing in a certain way, the more you train your mind to do that thing in the exact same way.
-Over and over again.
+So if you’re serious about focusing on your studies, then remember a simple rule: The more you do a thing in a certain way, the more you train your mind to do that thing in the exact same way next time.

-When you multitask, you train your mind to divide your attention among various tasks—by not focusing totally on a specific thing.
-So, multitasking forces your mind to stay unfocused, and that’s the last thing you want if you’re trying to concentrate on your studies, right?
+Multitasking trains your mind to divide your attention among various tasks.
+In other words, the habit of multitasking keeps your mind unfocused, and that’s the last thing you want if you’re trying to concentrate on your studies.

 With that, it’s time for the third mistake.